Crepopcorn/sit_detection_project/README.md

 4) Verify whether the system being used by the user meets the specified requirements.
 In certain situations, the user may need to either upgrade or downgrade the system in order to align with the requirements.

 5) Run the pyqt_main.py code to display the programme.

+6) Start the application.
+You will be greeted by a splash screen followed by the main window of the Sit Posture Recognition System.

 main window layout: